What is a titanium alloy?

 MIM – paves the way for a processing system capable of mass-producing high-precision parts that would have been difficult to manufacture with previous methods.
 The fact that this approach allows mass production from moulds similar to plastic injection moulding reflects its ability to produce parts with numerous free-form surfaces, holes and axes or gear shapes the mass production of otherwise difficult-to-process materials.

 Moreover, underpinned by powder metallurgy, ample scope remains to combine a range of alloy powders and mix in additive elements when developing new alloy systems.

-If you are interested into mass produce small complicated designed titanium or titanium alloy products, please contact us.
+If you was interested into mass produce small complicated designed titanium or titanium alloy products, please contact us.